Plant-Food-Research-Open/assemblyqc/README.md

 ## Known Issues

 - On its first run, the pipeline has to download a lot many software containers.
 This download may fail.
 If it happens, resume the pipeline again and it should be able to download the required containers.
+- The pipeline may fail more frequently at building singularity containers when the temporary directory is not the system "/tmp" directory.

 ## Software Versions & References